quickwit-oss/quickwit/docs/reference/aggregation.md

 ### Stats

-A multi-value metric aggregation that computes stats of numeric values that are extracted from the aggregated documents.
+A multi-value metric aggregation that computes stats (average, count, min, max, standard deviation, and sum) of numeric values that are extracted from the aggregated documents.
 Supported field types are u64, i64, and f64.

 **Request**